Alluxio/alluxio/docs/en/compute/Presto.md

 ![HiveTableInAlluxio]({{ '/img/screenshot_presto_table_in_alluxio.png' | relativize_url }})

-### Start Hive metastore
+### Start Hive Metastore

-Ensure your Hive metastore service is running.
-Hive metastore listens on port `9083` by default.
+Ensure your Hive Metastore service is running.
+Hive Metastore listens on port `9083` by default.
 If it is not running,

 ```console